New Troop Support commander inherits ‘world-class organization’ at change of command ceremony

 |0

-This work, New Troop Support commander inherits ‘world-class organization’ at change of command ceremony [Image 3 of 3], by Mikia Muhammad, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, New Troop Support commander inherits ‘world-class organization’ at change of command ceremony, by Mikia Muhammad, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-New Troop Support commander inherits ‘world-class organization’ at change of command ceremony